-The total area of removal by dredging (two dimensional view) of habitat with some coral coverage is approximately 25 ac (10.1 ha) for the Alternative 1, and approximately 24 ac (9.7 ha) for the Alternative 2.
+The total area of removal by dredging (two dimensional view) of habitat with some coral coverage is approximately 25 ac (10.2 ha) for the Polaris Point alternative, and approximately 24 ac (9.6 ha) for the Former SRF Alternative.
 Cumulative impacts on coral and coral reef MUS present in the EFH of Apra Harbor would be significant.
-This significant impact would be compensated following the implementation of an approved compensatory mitigation plan.
-The total area (three dimensional view) of habitat with some coral coverage is approximately 33 ac (13 ha) for Alternative 1 and approximately 32 ac (13 ha) for Alternative 2.
-A discussion of compensatory mitigation proposals to offset the above impacts to coral reefs is presented in Volume 4, Section 11.2.2.7.
+This significant impact would be compensated following the implementation of appropriate mitigation.
+The total area (three dimensional view) of habitat with some coral coverage is approximately 33 ac (13 ha) for the Alternative 1 Polaris Point, and approximately 32 ac (13 ha) for the Alternative 2 Former SRF.

-ALTERNATIVES COMPARISON SUMMARY AND LEDPA DETERMINATION
+ALTERNATIVES COMPARISON SUMMARY

-There are several reasons why Alternative 1 is considered both the Navy preferred alternative and the LEDPA.
-Under the LEDPA analysis, it is assumed that both alternatives are practicable and are therefore differentiated by which alternative is the least environmentally damaging.
-These reasons are highlighted below and identified in Table 4.3-1.
+There are several reasons why Alternative 1 (Polaris Point) is considered the LEDPA.
+After a detailed analysis, the Navy has determined that Alternative 1 has advantages for environmental reasons, operational reasons, and is the more practicable alternative.
+These reasons are highlighted below and identified in Table 2.8-1.

-Alternative 1 (Preferred, LEDPA)
+Alternative 1 (Preferred, LEDPA) (Polaris Point)